oVirt/ovirt-site/source/blog/2017-02-23-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 __Hardware:__ You’ll need three machines with plenty of RAM and processors with [hardware virtualization extensions](http://en.wikipedia.org/wiki/X86_virtualization#Hardware-assisted_virtualization).
 Physical machines are best, but you can test oVirt using [nested KVM](http://community.redhat.com/blog/2013/08/testing-ovirt-3-3-with-nested-kvm/) as well.
 I've written this howto using VMs running on my "real" oVirt+Gluster install.

-__Software:__ For this howto, I'm using CentOS 7 for both the host and the Engine VM. oVirt does support other OS options.
+__Software:__ For this howto, I'm using [oVirt Node 4.1](https://www.ovirt.org/node/), a streamlined operating system image based on CentOS 7, for my three hosts, and a CentOS-based appliance image for the Engine VM. oVirt does support other OS options.
 For more info see the project's <a href="http://www.ovirt.org/download/">download page</a>.

 __Network:__ Your test machine’s host name must resolve properly, either through your network’s DNS, or through the `/etc/hosts` file on your virt host(s), on the VM that will host the oVirt engine, and on any clients from which you plan on administering oVirt.
 It's not strictly necessary, but it's a good idea to set aside a separate storage network for Gluster traffic and for VM migration.
 In my lab, I use a separate 10G nic on each of the hosts for my storage network.